hpfn/charcoallog/README.md

  - description: account name to receive credit
  - category: 'transfer'
- - payment: account name to lost credit
+ - payment: account name which credit came from